Vulnerable Sector Searches

 Frequently Asked Questions

-Why am I required to undergo a vulnerable sector verification?
+Why am I required to undergo a vulnerable sector search?

-Some organizations may require a vulnerable sector verification by their own choice for roles involving vulnerable persons.
+Some agencies may require a vulnerable sector search for roles involving vulnerable persons.
 Some examples of individuals who are required to undergo this process may include

 • teachers, social workers, daycare providers